mozillaarchive/deuxdrop/clients/addon/README.md

 This will allow the extension to work on mobile Firefox.

-## How to build
+## How to build / run

-* ./copyweb.sh
-* cfx xpi

-The copyweb.sh takes the UI that can be served from a web server and includes it in the add-on.
+* Source "bin/activate" from the addon-sdk (aka Jetpack)
+* Use the "acfx" script to do what you would normally do with "cfx", except you will need to specify the path.  ex: "./acfx run", "./acfx xpi", etc.